jina-ai/examples/multimodal-search-pdf/README.md

 What's included in this example:

 - Search text, image, PDF all in one flow or in separate flows
-- Leverage Jina Recursive Document Representation for to segment and encode text
+- Leverage Jina Recursive Document Representation to segment and encode text
-- Parallel peas to reduce indexing time
+- Speed up indexing time with parallel Peas
-- Customized executors to better fit the needs
+- Use customized executors to better fit your needs
-- Detailed docstrings for YAML files to help you understand Jina App
+- Provide detailed docstrings for YAML files to help you understand Jina App

 - [PDF search](#pdf-search)
   * [Use toy data](#use-toy-data)